Article Processing Charges

 * UK customers will also be subject to pay VAT on these fees.

-† These fees include up to 1 GB of data.
+An additional charge of $300 is required to cover hosting fees for up to 1 GB of data.

 In all cases, we can handle much larger datasets but we will need to charge extra to cover the storage costs involved; contact us

 to discuss your requirements and the options available.

 Revised and Update articles

 Authors can publish one or more new versions of a published article at no extra charge.
 A revised